-9.1 Whilst the Schools recognise the email is a vital means of communication, all members of the Schools' community are reminded that it should be used with great care and discipline.

-Emails should be written as professionally as a letter and users should always consider whether email is the appropriate medium for a particular communication.

-- 9.2 All users are reminded of the following: - Do not send or forward private emails, which you would not want a third party to read, including jokes or gossip. - Do not contribute to system congestion by sending trivial messages or unnecessarily copying or forwarding emails to those who do not have any need to receive them.
-Equally do not create or forward "chain letters" or other "pyramid" schemes of any kind. - Do not agree to terms, enter into contractual obligations or make representations by email unless appropriate authority has been obtained. - Do not send confidential messages via email or the internet, or by other means of external communication, which are known not to be secure. - If sending emails to large numbers of recipients, remember to "blind copy" (bcc) email addresses, so as to avoid recipients seeing the email addresses of others. - 9.3 Any user who receives an email which has been wrongly delivered, should notify the sender and delete the email immediately.
+- 9.1 Whilst the Schools recognise the email is a vital means of communication, all members of the Schools' community are reminded that it should be used with great care and discipline.
+Emails should be written as professionally as a letter and users should always consider whether email is the appropriate medium for a particular communication. - 9.2 All users are reminded of the following: - Do not send or forward private emails, which you would not want a third party to read, including jokes or gossip. - Do not contribute to system congestion by sending trivial messages or unnecessarily copying or forwarding emails to those who do not have any need to receive them.
+Equally do not create or forward "chain letters" or other "pyramid" schemes of any kind. - Do not agree to terms, enter into contractual obligations or make representations by email unless appropriate authority has been obtained. - Do not send confidential messages via email or the internet, or by other means of external communication, which are known not to be secure. - If sending emails to large numbers of recipients, remember to "blind copy" (bcc) email addresses, so as to avoid recipients seeing the email addresses of others.

+- Emails may need to be disclosed to a person who makes a Subject Access Request to the Schools for the disclosure of their personal data.
+Emails should not contain personal opinions about other members of the Schools' community and must use appropriate language at all times. - 9.3 Any user who receives an email which has been wrongly delivered, should notify the sender and delete the email immediately.
 If the email contains confidential information or inappropriate material, it should not be disclosed or used in any way.
 The user must also inform the Schools' Data Protection Co-ordinator about the receipt of the email, so that steps can be taken to investigate whether the provisions of the GDPR have been breached and whether this needs to be reported to the ICO. - 9.4 All staff are expected to check their school emails at least once per day and they should respond to emails from parents and pupils within 2 working days and to other members of staff as soon as possible, but within 2 working days.
 Parents and pupils are reminded that members of staff will not be expected to read or reply to emails sent or received out of school hours. - 9.5 The same principles, set out in paragraph 4 of this Policy, apply to the content of emails.
 Emails, which contain abusive, obscene, discriminatory, racist, harassing, derogatory, sexist, homophobic or defamatory content, should never be sent.
 If they are received, they should not be forwarded and should be reported immediately to the IT Support Department or an appropriate member of staff.
 The sending of emails, which contain anything of this nature, may result in disciplinary action being taken.